ebu/benchmarkstt/docs/api-methods.rst

 normalization.localizedfile
 ---------------------------

-Reads and applies normalization rules from a locale-based file, it will automagically determine the "best fit" for a given locale, if one is available.
+Reads and applies normalization rules from a locale-based file, it will automatically determine the "best fit" for a given locale, if one is available.

 :param str|class normalizer: Normalizer name (or class)
 :param str locale: Which locale to search for